 The oil and natural gas industry is cyclical, which can result in shortages of drilling rigs, equipment, raw materials (particularly sand and other proppants), supplies and qualified personnel.
-When shortages occur, the costs and delivery times of rigs, equipment and supplies increase and the demand for, and wage rates of, qualified drilling rig crews also rise with increases in demand.
+When shortages occur, the costs and delivery times of rigs, equipment and supplies increase and the demand for, and wage rates of, qualified drilling rig crews also rise.
 In accordance with customary industry practice, TAG Oil relies on independent third-party service providers to provide most of the services necessary to drill new wells.
 If TAG Oil is unable to secure a sufficient number of drilling rigs at reasonable cost, its financial condition and results of operations could suffer, and TAG Oil may not be able to drill all of its acreage before its leases expire.
-Shortages of drilling rigs, equipment, raw materials (particularly sand and other proppants), supplies, personnel, trucking services, tubulars, fracking and completion services and production equipment could delay or restrict the Corporation's exploration and development operations, which in turn could impair TAG Oil's financial condition and results of operations.
+Shortages or the unavailability on commercially reasonable terms of drilling rigs, equipment, raw materials (particularly sand and other proppants), supplies, personnel, trucking services, tubulars and fracking and completion services could delay or restrict the Corporation's exploration and development operations, which in turn could impair TAG Oil's financial condition and results of operations.

 There can be no assurance that sufficient drilling and completion equipment, services and supplies will be available when needed.
-Shortages could delay the proposed exploration and development activities on TAG Oil's properties.
-If the demand for, and wage rates of, qualified rig crews rise in the drilling industry, then the oil and gas industry may experience shortages of qualified personnel to operate drilling rigs.
-This could delay drilling operations and adversely affect TAG Oil's financial condition and results of operations.
+Shortages or the unavailability on commercially reasonable terms could delay the proposed exploration and development activities on TAG Oil's properties.
+If the demand for, and wage rates of, qualified rig crews rise in the drilling industry, then the oil and gas industry may experience shortages of qualified personnel to operate drilling rigs, or this operation may become uneconomic.
+This could delay drilling operations or cause these operations to become more expensive, adversely affecting TAG Oil's financial condition and results of operations.